-Any revaluation increment is credited to the asset revaluation reserve included in the equity section of the Balance Sheet unless it reverses a revaluation decrease of the same asset previously recognised in the Income Statement.
+Any revaluation increment is credited to the asset revaluation reserve included in the equity section of the Statement of Financial Position unless it reverses a revaluation decrease of the same asset previously recognised in profit or loss.

-Any revaluation decrease is recognised in the Income Statement unless it directly offsets a previous revaluation increase for the same asset debited directly to the asset revaluation reserve.
+Any revaluation decrease is recognised in profit or loss unless it directly offsets a previous revaluation increase for the same asset debited directly to the asset revaluation reserve.